 Merely sewing a button on your projects by hand isn’t that scary.
 After all, nowadays no one is really verifying your elegant sewing skills.
 However, the buttonhole is still something that terrorizes the beginner sewist.
 How does that edging appear?
 Is it magic?
 Do I need a Serger?
 Most modern sewing machines have a function on them that allows you to sew a buttonhole.
 The attachment foot you need is that big plastic one that you probably considered throwing out thinking it was some packaging.
 Learn how to sew buttonholes to give your projects a prim and polished look.

 These are admittedly complicated, especially if translating a pattern to fabric is difficult for you.
 It’s important to remember that sleeves usually require more fabric than you realize before cutting into your last bits of fabric.
-This tutorial from Sew Mama Sew, Learn How to Attach a Set-In Sleeve, is extremely helpful for those who need step-by-step guidance when it comes to this feature on your project.
+This tutorial, Learn How to Attach a Set-In Sleeve, is extremely helpful for those who need step-by-step guidance when it comes to this feature on your project.

 This is hands down the biggest fear of new sewists (according to our Facebook friends).
 Installing one of these babies is TERRIFYING for the young and afraid.
 Not to worry.
 One of our much-loved designers, Deby Coles, has a fab video on how to sew an invisible zipper.
 You’ll want to check out this charming step-by-step.
 It’s so easy to watch and understand and will let you see how this technique is accomplished in real time.